richardamare/HpProbook440G4-hackintosh/README.md

 - after installation completed, configure Hackintosh setting for your need
 ### Post Instalation
 - download [Clover Bootloader](https://sourceforge.net/projects/cloverefiboot/) and install it for UEFI booting only
-- [go here and folow instruction](https://www.tonymacx86.com/threads/guide-hp-probook-elitebook-zbook-using-clover-uefi-hotpatch.261719/) (if it will show to enter the password over and over, then try to add before the command - sudo)
+- [go here and follow instruction](https://www.tonymacx86.com/threads/guide-hp-probook-elitebook-zbook-using-clover-uefi-hotpatch.261719/) (if it will show to enter the password over and over, then try to add before the command - sudo)
-- after completing previous point download my EFI folder
+- after completing the previous point download my EFI folder
-- go to [Clover Configurator](https://www.tonymacx86.com/resources/clover-configurator.429/) and mount EFI partition on current boot disk
+- go to [Clover Configurator](https://www.tonymacx86.com/resources/clover-configurator.429/) and mount EFI partition on the current boot disk
 - replace EFI with my [EFI](./EFI.zip)
 - reboot your laptop